 Several governments are warning their citizens not to travel to Haiti due to continuing civil unrest, violence and a high risk to personal security.
 For more information, check out our travel alert for Haiti.

-Labadee is a private resort and really isn't like the rest of Haiti.
-It's leased by Royal Caribbean International for it's cruise ships only and has a lower level of crime compared to the rest of the nation.
+Labadee is a private resort on Haiti's north coast, and really isn't like the rest of Haiti.
+It's leased by Royal Caribbean International for it's cruise ships only, and has a lower level of crime compared to the rest of the nation.

 The beaches of Labadee are pretty indeed.
 The areas closest to the dock tend to become crowded very quickly.
 There are shuttles that will take you a little further away to beaches which are equally as nice.